-She goes on to explain how she realized her nagging was over something very small and that she was putting her partner in a number of different negative lights that were not accurate to his true character.
+She goes on to explain how she realized she was nagging over something very small and that she was putting her partner in a number of different negative lights that did not reflect his true character.
 Why do we do these things so often?
-We assume that our partner should know exactly what is in our heads and when they don’t, or they get something wrong, we pick them apart for it.
+We assume that our partner should know exactly what is in our heads and when they don’t, or when they get something wrong, we pick them apart for it.

 She later goes on to realize:

 “In my case it’s my husband of 12+ years I’m talking about.
 The same man who thanklessly changed my car tire in the rain.
 The guy who taught our kids to ride bikes.
 The person who stayed with me at the hospital all night when my mom was sick.
 The man who has always worked hard to make a decent living and support his family.